-A minor Environmental Science and Policy is not available; however, non-ENSP students may be interested in the Sustainability Studies Minor, which is closely related to but not the same as "science" or "policy."
+While a minor Environmental Science and Policy is not available, non-ENSP students may be interested in the Sustainability Studies Minor, which is closely related to but not the same as "science" or "policy."
 The Sustainability Studies Minor is co-sponsored by the College of Agriculture and Natural Resources and the School of Public Policy.

 - Take every opportunity to write papers about environment- or sustainability-related topics -- Here, you are "self-teaching," which is what most of us do all the time in "The Real World."

-- Consider registering for the Minor in Sustainability Studies or other approved campus minors if they relate to your interests.
+- Consider registering for minors that relate to your interests or that may not be offered through your primary major.
+It would not be in your best interest just to declare a minor because it's "convenient" or "basically already built into my major".
+A minor should be declared to supplement and further your knowledge base in a subject other than your major.
 Note that only 6 credits may overlap between a major and minor; and if you choose two minors, there can be no overlap at all between them.